Perth Zoo: African Savannah

-The African Savannah opened in 1991 and replaced a variety of barred cages.
+The African Savannah opened in November 1991 and replaced a variety of barred cages, aswell as an old public oval at the zoo.
 It was the largest construction project undertaken at the zoo when it was created, and the exhibit recreates the African savannah.
 Visitors view the animals from a path that simulates a dry riverbed running through the savannah.
 The resident animals are: